 José María Yturralde

-He holds a degree and PhD in Fine Arts from the Polytechnic University of Valencia, is a member of the Royal Academy of Fine Arts of San Carlos de Valencia and Professor of Painting at the Faculty of Fine Arts in Valencia.
+He holds a degree and PhD in Fine Arts from the Polytechnic University of Valencia; He is a member of the Royal Academy of Fine Arts of San Carlos de Valencia and Professor of Painting at the Faculty of Fine Arts in Valencia.
 In 1968 he obtains a scholarship for the Calculus Center of the University of Madrid and there he carries out his first works with computers.
-In 2020 he was awarded the National Prize for Fine Arts by the Ministry of Culture.
+In 2020 he was awarded the Spanish National Fine Arts Prize by the Ministry of Culture.

 In his most recent works he focuses on the study of color and reflection on the void and time in space.
 In his canvases, geometry is present not as a volumetric element but as energy that tends to expand or concentrate, influencing emotions and mood.